-In summary, leopard frogs have been located at 2 of eighteen historic locales in surveys conducted since 1992.
-During this period, a number of other surveys have been conducted in likely leopard frog habitat that did not find leopard frogs.
-Additional field work will be necessary to determine if the leopard frog has been completely eliminated from 16 of the 18 historic areas surveyed by Leonard et al. (1996) and subsequent surveyors, or, if it survives in some places in significantly reduced numbers.
+In summary, leopard frogs have been located at 2 of 18 historic locales in surveys conducted since 1992.
+Prior to and during this period, a number of other surveys were conducted in likely leopard frog habitat that did not find leopard frogs.
+Additional field work will be necessary to determine if the leopard frog has been completely eliminated from 16 of the 18 historic areas surveyed by Leonard et al. (1999) and subsequent surveyors; or, if it survives in some places in significantly reduced numbers.
 In any case, surveys indicate a precipitous decline in distribution and abundance from historic areas, and no evidence of colonization of new areas.